Eligibility for Chapter 7 Bankruptcy

 The Chapter 7 means test is a formula that takes into account your income, expenses, family size, and the median income for your state to determine if you qualify for bankruptcy.
 If your expenses are significantly higher than your income, you may be eligible to file for Chapter 7.
 However, if the results of the test show that you have enough disposable income to pay off your debts, you may not qualify for Chapter 7 and might need to seek alternate debt relief options, such as Chapter 13 bankruptcy.

-Listing Your Income
+1) Statement of Your Income

 In the first part of the means test, you are required to list all forms of income for your household.
 To ensure you accurately account for your income, it is imperative that you collect all information about your earnings for the six months prior to your filing for bankruptcy.

 Your household income will be compared to the median income for your state.
 If your income is below the median, you do not need to do anything further; you can proceed with the Chapter 7 bankruptcy process.
 However, if your income is above the median and you still want to try to file for Chapter 7, you must complete the second step of the means test.